reverentgeek/okta.github.io/_source/_posts/2018-09-04-secure-java-ee-rest-api.md

 }
 ```

-## Protect Your Java EE REST API with JWT Verifier for Java
+## Protect Your Java REST API with JWT Verifier for Java

-## Secure Your Java EE REST API with Spring Security
+## Secure Your REST API with Spring Security

-## Secure Your Java EE REST API with Pac4j
+## Use Pac4j to Lock Down Your Java REST API

 ## What About Jakarta EE?